JeffersonLab/rfdashboard/README.md

     git clone https://github.com/JeffersonLab/rfdashboard
     cd rfdashboard
     ```
-2. Edit config files to reference the hostname of your development system.
-If you use localhost, it will be interpreted by the container to be the wrong host.
-    ```bash
-    vi docker-compose.yml
-    ...
-      rfd:
-    ...
-          KEYCLOAK_FRONTEND_SERVER_URL: 'http://<hostname>:8081'

-    vi deps.yml
-    ...
-      keycloak:
-    ...
-          KEYCLOAK_FRONTEND_HOSTNAME: '<hostname>'
-    ```
-3. Connect to JLab network either directly or through VPN.
+2. Connect to JLab network either directly or through VPN.
 Some services have not yet been containerized.
-4. Launch Compose
+3. Launch Compose
     ```bash
-    docker compose
+    docker compose up
     ```

 **Note**: Login with demo username "tbrown" and password "password".

+**Note**: Logout functionality does not work unless you update the KEYCLOAK_FRONT_END_SERVER in the deps.yml
+and docker-compose.yml to the hostname of your development machine due to an upstream issue.
+More comments in those
+files.

 **See**: [Docker Compose Strategy](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c) developed by
 Ryan Slominski.